 However, if you don’t have acne-prone skin, coconut oil makes for the perfect body moisturizer, especially if you want to improve the state of your skin barrier function.

-Essentially, coconut oil helps protect the good bacteria that live on our skin from harmful bacteria through its antifungal and antibacterial properties, enabling the skin to maintain healthy pH chemistry and provide soothing relief to inflammation, dryness, irritation, scars, and stretch marks.
+Essentially, coconut oil helps protect the good bacteria that live on our skin from harmful bacteria through its antifungal and antibacterial properties, enabling the skin to maintain healthy pH chemistry and providing soothing relief to inflammation, dryness, irritation, scars, and stretch marks.
 It also feeds the good bacteria with nutrition, strengthening its capacity to protect the body from oxidation and free radicals.

 And although it may not be topically ideal for certain skin types, coconut oil is known to soothe eczema, atopic dermatitis, contact dermatitis, and athlete’s foot, and makes for the perfect healthy skincare routine, especially for dry and sensitive skin types.